Boško Šutalo: Hellas Verona

 On 25 August 2021, Šutalo joined Serie A side Hellas Verona on loan.
 He made his debut two days later against Inter Milan in a 3–1 defeat.
 In total, he played 24 matches in Serie A and one match in the Coppa Italia.

 Dinamo Zagreb

 Šutalo joined Prva HNL club Dinamo Zagreb on a permanent deal on 21 June 2022 for a term of five years.
+On 27 August 2022, he suffered a broken ankle which put him out of the pitch for one year.

 Standard Liège

 On 8 July 2024, Šutalo moved to Standard Liège in Belgium on a five-year deal.
+He made his debut on 27 July against Genk.
+In total, he played 27 games and scored once in his first season in Belgium.

 Loan to Cracovia

 On 21 August 2025, Šutalo joined Cracovia in Poland on a season-long loan with an option to buy.
-He also signed a contract for four more seasons that will be in place if Cracovia exercised the option.
+He also signed a contract for four more seasons that would come into effect if Cracovia exercised the option.

+Loan to Aris Thessaloniki

+On 24 August 2026, Šutalo joined Aris Thessaloniki in Greece on a season-long loan with an option to buy.